LielAmar/Defeating-Frogger-with-AI/README.md

 ### Random Agent

 #### Information
 The random agent is the first base-line agent we decided to implement.
 It simply chooses a random action from the available actions at each time step.
-The win rate of this agent is 0%.
+The win rate of this agent is 0% even with only the cars obstacle.

 #### Testing
 To run this model, use the following command: